 Since N1MM Logger+ supports two Entry windows (for two VFOs in SO2V, or for two radios in SO2R), it also supports two CW Reader windows.
 The CW Reader window corresponding to each Entry window is opened from the Window > CW Reader menu item in that Entry window.
 In order to save separate configurations for the fldigi engines in the two CW Reader windows, you will need to use two separate copies of fldigi, one for each CW Reader window.
 If you want to use CwGet in both Entry windows, it should be a registered copy.

 Both CW Reader software engines (fldigi and CwGet) use a sound card for decoding.
 This requires an audio cable connection between the radio and a sound card input.
 The radio output can from a speaker or headphone output, or a line output if a separate output (possibly labelled for digital modes) is available.
 The sound card can be a motherboard sound card or a separate sound card, either internal or external.
 If possible, the input used should be a line-level input.
 If the only input available is a microphone input, you may need to supply an attenuator (resistive voltage divider) between the high-level output from the radio and the low-level microphone input on the sound card.
-In Windows 10, starting with the Spring 2018 update, you may need to adjust a Windows privacy setting (Windows Settings > Privacy > Microphone) called “Let apps use my microphone”.
+In Windows 10 and 11, starting with the Spring 2018 update of Windows 10, you may need to adjust a Windows privacy setting (Windows Settings > Privacy > Microphone) called “Let apps use my microphone”.
 This option must be turned On to give programs like the CW Reader software engines access to sound card inputs.